circonus/docs/content/circonus/administration/enterprise-brokers.md

 ## Reinstallation

-If it becomes necessary to reinstall the broker on a new machine, having the existing broker available makes the process simple, but Circonus support can still help restore checks even if a broker system is completely lost.
-(Contact support@circonus.com.)
+If it becomes necessary to reinstall the broker on a new machine, having the existing broker available makes the process simple, but it is also possible to restore the functionality of a broker if the host system is completely lost.
+(Contact support@circonus.com if you have any questions about the procedures below.)

 **Warning:**
-> **Do NOT decommission the current broker while performing a reinstallation**
+> **DO NOT decommission the current broker while performing a reinstallation**
 > under any circumstances, unless instructed to do so by Circonus support.
+> Decommissioning a broker deletes all checks associated with the broker, along
+> with all other traces of it in the Circonus system.

 **Note:**
 > The Broker Status page may show a software out-of-date message when initially